Jessica de la Cruz is a Republican representing District 23 (Burrillville, Glocester, North Smithfield) in the Rhode Island Senate.

 During her time in the legislature, Sen. de la Cruz has been a leading voice on issues surrounding Eleanor Slater Hospital and its Zambarano Unit in Burrillville.
 She has been an advocate for the hospital's patients, who are among the state's most vulnerable residents and have nowhere else to turn.

 Sen. de la Cruz has also been an advocate for constitutional rights and criminal justice reform.
-She was the lead sponsor of a law requiring the state's Attorney General to report the total number of cases in Rhode Island's courts that involve firearms-related charges.
+She was the lead sponsor of a law requiring the state's Attorney General to report the total number of cases in Rhode Island's courts that involve firearms-related charges, as well as a law closing a loophole that allowed those in positions of authority to engage in sexual relations with children.

 Sen. de la Cruz has been a leading voice among those advocating to end the Disaster Declaration (State of Emergency) that extended executive powers over the last two years.
 She persistently urged the General Assembly to fully resume its lawmaking powers and its constitutional function as a check on the Executive Branch.